-11.1 It is recognised that dealing with allegations of fitness to practise can cause pressure for staff.
+- 11.1 It is recognised that dealing with allegations of fitness to practise can cause pressure for staff.
 The Chaplaincy has considerable experience of dealing with sensitive matters and is available to offer formal and informal confidential advice and support as requested.

-12.1 A student whose appeal or complaint is unsuccessful may, following issue of a Completion of Procedures letter, lodge a complaint with the Office of the Independent Adjudicator (OIA).
+12. Office of the Independent Adjudicator - 12.1 A student who is unhappy with the outcome of the Cause for Concern Panel or whose request for review is unsuccessful may, following issue of a Completion of Procedures letter, lodge a complaint with the Office of the Independent Adjudicator (OIA).
 Details of the OIA and the relevant information in relation to the Scheme can be accessed at www.oiahe.org.uk.
 Further information and advice can be obtained from the Student Casework Unit.